-6 Conclusion
+6 CONCLUSION

 In this paper, we have addressed the minimum transmission broadcast (MTB) problems under the reliable-link model and under the unreliable-link model.
-Under the reliable-link model, the MTB problem is formulated as a mixed integer linear programming (MILP) problem, with only few variables and constraints.
+Under the reliable-link model, the MTB problem is formulated as a MILP problem, with only few variables and constraints.
 Moreover, we tackle the error-prone nature of wireless links and provide the first MILP formulation of the MTB problem under the unreliable-link model.
 Having the MILP formulations, optimal broadcast schemes can be obtained using any existing MILP solver in a centralized manner and can be treated as a performance bound.